 The series icon indicates the type of Parameter that will be created.
 Rename and Delete operations should be performed from the Workspaces Tree.

-Use the Delete button to permanently remove all historic data for Parameters contained with the Source.
-Alternatively use the Parameter Historic section to delete historic data for individual Parameters.
+Click the Delete buttons and save to permanently remove all historic data or events for Parameters contained within this Data Source.
+Alternatively use the Parameter Historic section to delete historic data or events for individual Parameters.

 Time allows you to configure the timezone of the Source and associated options.